zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Pregnancy is also free.
 Therefore, the womb (Moukusa) is this other name for the rooms.

 [APZ 137.4] (#apz137 .4) {#apz137 .4 .ref .apz} "Biya, Sadness, Disease, Synse,
-Whether a room is a surface animal, whether this room is a saws” The form descended again returns to the mother-root.
+Whether a room is a surface animal, whether this room is a saws" The form descended again returns to the mother-root.
 Mahaniyu, a certain amount of heroin Kellis Thaana Weera is of mutual nationality from beyond this sorrow.
 The grating animal looks.
-“This fear is seen in the room Determine with seeing and take action.
+"This fear is seen in the room Determine with seeing and take action.
 So the Buddha on that soil stated.